flexera-public/policy_engine_training/11_request_scripts/README.md

 While most REST API requests made in the policy engine are made by specifying various fields in a `request` block within the datasource, it is also possible to call a `script` block within a `request` block instead.
 This can be useful for a handful of scenarios:

-* Sometimes you might need to do some logic for the API call that will determine headers, query parameters, or the path of the API call.
+* Sometimes you might need to do some logic for the API request that will determine headers, query parameters, or the path of the API request.
 A common use case here is when you need to send in a date range; if your `request` block calls a script, a script can calculate the date values to send in.

 * The `verb` field in a `request` block will only take a string; it cannot reference a parameter or datasource, which means it can't be dynamically determined during execution.
 You *can* do this in a `script` block though.
 This can be relevant in situations where, for example, you might need to do either a POST or a PATCH request depending on whether you are creating a new item or modifying an existing one.